Ed Rendell: Second term

-He was sworn in as governor of Pennsylvania on January 16, 2007.
+Rendell was sworn into his second term as governor of Pennsylvania on January 16, 2007.
 In 2007, as a residual effect of the potent political power the pay raise issue had in central and western Pennsylvania, Rendell stepped up criticism of the Pennsylvania Higher Education Assistance Agency (PHEAA) and its executive salaries and expenses, following published newspaper reports, in an effort to leverage PHEAA's profits from federal student loan revenues to help finance the Commonwealth's need-based state grant program for undergraduate post-secondary education (both for grants and for the administration of the program).

-PHEAA, however, was not directly under the control of the Governor.
+PHEAA, however, was not directly under the control of the governor.
 The agency was created as an independent state agency in the 1960s by the Pennsylvania General Assembly to provide state funded scholarships.
 It eventually took on student loan servicing arrangements which generated non-public revenues which then were used, in part, to dramatically increase executive salaries.
 The PHEAA board is composed primarily of members of the Pennsylvania House of Representatives and Senate.

 In July 2007, Rendell ordered a state government shutdown following a dispute with the state legislature over legislative initiatives related to the state budget.
 Approximately 25,000 state workers were furloughed.
 The shutdown was resolved within eight days.

-Governor Rendell, a capital punishment supporter, signed 78 execution warrants during his term, but none of them were enforced due to stays.
+A capital punishment supporter, Rendell signed 78 execution warrants during his term, but none of them were enforced due to stays.

 In 2008, Rendell backed the effort to proceed with the Delaware River Deepening Project.
 The project was planned to have been carried out by the Delaware River Port Authority.
 The Delaware River Port Authority board from New Jersey decided that they no longer wanted to be associated with the project.
 Rendell then attempted to force New Jersey to back the project by exercising his Delaware River Port Authority board chairman power.